andyzhang20013/andyzhang.github.io/_pages/about.md

 📖 I'm currently working towards a Major in Computer Science, Minor in Business Institutions, and Design Certificate

+🔬 I have research experience in Data Analysis

-🔬 My research interests are in Human Computer Interaction and Data Analysis
+🧑‍💻 My Degree Concentration is in Human Computer Interaction

 # Selected Experiences